All Episodes

 That's a great question.

-Let me uh switch uh topics on you here for a second.
+Let me switch topics on you here for a second.

-So in 2020, the New York Times published your op ed calling for the United States to put an end to the s the riots in the summer of 2020.
+So in 2020, the New York Times published your op-ed calling for the United States to put an end to the riots in the summer of 2020.

 That was the result of the summer of 2020.

-So you called for the United States in your op-ed in the New York Times for to for this country to put an end to the violent riots.
+So you called for the United States in your op-ed in the New York Times for this country to put an end to the violent riots.

-But now there's a new book that came out, and apparently you really stirred things up among the snowflakes of the New York Times and woke New York Times employees were apparently were furious that they even printed your your letter.
+But now there's a new book that came out, and apparently you really stirred things up among the snowflakes of the New York Times and woke New York Times employees.

-Um and by the way, around the same time you were getting bashed because you were telling the truth about COVID.
+And by the way, around the same time, you were getting bashed because you were telling the truth about COVID.

-Yeah, so Sean, uh, that was only a couple months after the controversy over my common stance assertion the lab was the most likely source for this virus.
+So, Sean, that was only a couple months after the controversy over my common stance assertion, the lab was the most likely source for this virus.

-And what I was saying in that op-ed was supported by a size of a majority of Americans.
+And what I was saying in that op-ed was supported by a sizable majority of Americans.

-I I said that if local police cannot restore order, or in some cities, Sean, if they're not allowed to restore order by Democratic politicians, then President Trump should use the insurrection act to restore order and that the American people had a right to expect that.
+I said that if local police cannot restore order, or in some cities, Sean, if they're not allowed to restore order by Democratic politicians, then President Trump should use the Insurrection Act to restore order and that the American people had a right to expect that.

 And again, supported by a majority of the American people, but all of these liberals at places like the New York Times and CNN and MSNBC live in such a bubble, so insulated from normal Americans who hold normal traditional viewpoints that they think that literally any kind of words that cause them to disagree is violence.